DerwenAI/nyddu/NOTES.md

 ## TODO list:

-  * filter URL startswith or regex?
+  * use a TOML config file